 TGbe editor: please modify the last paragraph (The TID(s) that are specified …) and insert a new paragraph afterwards as follows:

-(#12401)The TID(s) that are specified in the Restricted TWT Traffic Info field of the TWT element (as described in 9.4.2.199 (TWT element)) in a TWT Response frame that indicates Accept TWT are referred to as R-TWT DL TID(s) or R-TWT UL TID(s), and collectively as R-TWT TID(s), in the following subclauses.
+(#12401)The TID(s) that are specified in the Restricted TWT Traffic Info field of the TWT element (as described in 9.4.2.199 (TWT element)) in a TWT Response frame that indicates Accept TWT are referred to as R-TWT DL TID(s) or R-TWT UL TID(s), and collectively as R-TWT TID(s), in (#13238)subsequent text and the following subclauses.

+(#13238)When a TID-to-link mapping update results in a mapping where none of the R-TWT TID(s) are mapped onto the link on which the R-TWT membership is set up any more, the corresponding R-TWT membership is considered as torn-down.

 18 CIDs in 35.9.4.1 and others (related to channel access and txop)